CHC53215 Diploma of Alcohol and Other Drugs

 - Certificate upon successful completion

-This qualification comprises 22 Unit of Competency (subjects).
+This qualification comprises 22 Units of Competency (subjects).
 Units of competency can either be:

 - Core Units - units you must complete as part of the qualification, and